 The Integrated Play Groups®

-Program allows guided participation in play for children who encounter problems entering into imaginative and social play activities.
-This program supports children who have limited play skills (novice players) in mutually enjoyed play activities with the typical peers (expert players).
+The program allows guided participation in play for children who encounter problems entering into imaginative and social play activities.
+This program supports children who have limited play skills (novice players) in mutually enjoyed play activities with their peers.
 The program offers natural opportunities for children to make friendships and learn through play.

-Each novice player is typically partnered one or two times per week with 2 typically developing peers.
-Typically, partnerships remain the same throughout the school year.
+Each novice player is partnered one or two times per week with 2 neurotypical peers.
+The partnerships will remain the same throughout the school year.

 Play becomes a balanced partnership when sensory integration and integrated playgroups are combined.